v-morris/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 17: September 17, 2019

+**Today's Progress**: I worked in Spring Boot and continued refreshing on MVC and working through basic CRUD operations.
+I went through part of my bootcamp's curriculum again to get back into the groove of using Spring Boot.
+I'm refreshing on HTTP requests/responses.
+I was able to debug and find an error in a piece of curriculum I was reading, so I was super happy to be able to figure that out on my own.
+It took me a bit to figure it out but I got it :)

+**Thoughts:** I have been terrible at keeping this updated the last few days because I took a little mental break over the weekend, but I did code yesterday.
+Figured I'd just get this going again now and pick up where I left off!
+Spring Boot has so much that I have forgotten but it will be fun getting back in to it.
+Once I remember everything I'd like to build a small application.
+I've also been working through a lot of interviews so that took up a significant portion of my time last week.
+Hopefully by the end of this week I will be back up to speed with what I previously learned in Spring Boot and I can start working on my own app.
+I'd definitely like to look into a note taking software of some sort tomorrow.
+I did really really well the week I was handwriting my notes and a lot of knowledge stuck, and I feel like that will be extremely useful right now, but I want to find a digital software and see if that works just as well for me.

 ### Day 16: September 12, 2019

 **Today's Progress**: Today I had an interview for the Java role that I am extremely excited about!
 I would absolutely love to work for this company because I know that the possibilities would be endless and that I would learn so much!
 I'm definitely up for the challenge!!!
 I also finished my remake of my To-Do application.
 I'm pretty happy with the outcome and feel like it's a lot more dynamic this time around.
 I'm sure there could be some changes done but I'm going to continue on to the next project.
 I achieved what I wanted to with it, which was to take a more Object Oriented approach and break it into smaller pieces!